OUR MISSION STATEMENT

 In 1997, Jennifer Branch, a 1987 Case Western law grad joined the firm.
 Jennifer came fresh from her one year “sabbatical “as campaign manager for the 1996 Congressional campaign.
 Jennifer previously worked nine years for the Legal Aid Society of Cincinnati.
 In 1998 Paul Laufman joined the firm after two years as a solo practitioner.
 Paul focused his practice on criminal defense and civil rights litigation.

 In September 2004 Bob Laufman retired from the firm.
 The following January Jennifer and Paul became partners with Al, creating Gerhardstein Branch & Laufman Co.
 LPA.
-Bob Laufman remains of counsel.
+Bob Laufman remains of counsel, and his CV is available here.
 In September 2006 Paul Laufman left the firm to join forces with his friends at Laufman, Jenson & Napolitano Co.
 LLC.
 Thus, on September 1, 2006, the firm name changed to Gerhardstein & Branch Co.
 LPA.